 MIR follows the principals and practices of the Association Montessori Internationale (AMI), the organization founded by Dr. Montessori to continue her work.
 Characteristics of an authentic AMI Montessori program include:

 - Rigorously trained teachers who are thoroughly versed in child development and teach accordingly.

 - Prepared environment designed specifically for the developmental stage of the child.

-- Mixed-age groups in which younger children learn from older children, and older children learn leadership and responsibility as mentors to the younger.
+- Mixed-age groups in which younger students learn from older students, and older students learn leadership and responsibility as mentors to the younger.

 - Freedom to choose work with appropriate guidance from the teachers.
-In a Montessori classroom, children actively participate in deciding what their focus of learning will be each day.
+In a Montessori classroom, students actively participate in deciding what their focus of learning will be each day.

-- Uninterrupted work periods of 2-3 hours to allow children to focus on their learning.
+- Uninterrupted work periods of 2-3 hours to allow students to focus on their learning.

 - Customized learning at the individual and group level, based on the developmental stage of the child.